Cross-Chain NFT Portfolio: Three NFT Models, One View (2026)

 Cross-chain NFT portfolios lose assets at discovery gaps:

-- compressed Solana NFTs missed (no indexer used);
+- compressed Solana NFTs missed because no indexer was used;

-- Ordinals missed (tool used a token-contract model on Bitcoin);
+- Ordinals missed because the tool used a token-contract model on Bitcoin;

 - EVM NFTs missed on less-common chains.